mihajm/mmstack/packages/primitives/README.md

 - `mapArray` - Maps a reactive array efficently into an array of stable derivations.
 - `toWritable` - Converts a read-only signal to writable using custom write logic.
 - `derived` - Creates a signal with two-way binding to a source signal.
 - `sensor` - A facade function to create various reactive sensor signals (e.g., mouse position, network status, page visibility, dark mode preference)."
-(This makes it flow a bit better and more accurately lists what the facade produces.)
+(This was the suggestion from before; it just reads a little smoother and more accurately reflects what the facade creates directly).
 - `until` - Creates a Promise that resolves when a signal's value meets a specific condition.
+- `mediaQuery` - A generic primitive that tracks a CSS media query (forms the basis for `prefersDarkMode` and `prefersReducedMotion`).
+- `elementVisibility` - Tracks if an element is intersecting the viewport using IntersectionObserver.

 ---